ATHannington/Cardiff_Auriga_CGM_Multi_Phase/README.md

 *Supervisor*: Dr Freeke van de Voort (*Email*: vandevoortF@cardiff.ac.uk)

 > [!IMPORTANT]
-> The code in this repository builds upon proprietary software from the Auriga collaboration that is not available to the general public (there is, however, a publicly available version of Arepo here: https://arepo-code.org/wp-content/userguide/index.html).
-As such, **the code of this repository cannot be run without membership of the Auriga collaboration and access to Arepo Snap Utils**.
+> The code in this repository builds upon proprietary software from the Auriga Project (https://wwwmpa.mpa-garching.mpg.de/auriga/) collaboration that is not available to the general public (there is, however, a publicly available version of Arepo here: https://arepo-code.org/wp-content/userguide/index.html).
+As such, **the code of this repository cannot be run without membership of the Auriga Project collaboration and access to Arepo Snap Utils**.
 Thus, for all other persons, the software of this repository is for illustrative purposes only.

----

 ## The introduction in brief
 Given a set of selection criteria, we want to track the evolution of tracer particles through our simulation as they follow the flow of gas.

 > [!NOTE]
 > Throughout my PhD I have found a metaphor that likens tracer particles to rubber ducks to be particularly helpful in aiding understanding.
 In this metaphor, tracer particles can be thought of as individually numbered rubber ducks that are floating downstream in the flow of gas in our simulations, much like rubber ducks on a stream.
 The individual numbers of each rubber duck do not change, and therefore we can follow each from beginning to end of their journey downstream without confusion between which duck is which.

----

 ## The introduction in full
 The code presented in this repository form the basis of the analysis of multi-phase gas in the Circumgalactic Medium of Milky Way-mass galaxies, the first research project of my PhD.
 The key scientific question of this work was to explore: